pageaccel/pageaccel-chrome/README.md

 ## TODO

+* Add "Send Feedback / Broken Page" item to menu to allow direct feedback, positive and negative.
+Include page currently on and message with feedback.
+Send this to amplifierteam20@gmail.com.
 * Prompt user for feedback (rating, free text, or both) after having visted several simplified pages.
 Indicated to them which ones were simplified.
 * Register simplified and standard domains as pairs, in case they're different.
  * This may also alleviate the need for the tld domain list